seba-heck/iDART/README.md

 ![Video Compliation](./bin/examples/examples-compilation.gif)

+### Abstract
+Text-conditioned human motion generation allows for intuitive control over digital humans via natural language.
+The recent framework DART enables real-time motion generation through latent diffusion and autoregressive control, also allowing goal-reaching motion.
+However, this model sometimes results in physically implausible results and collisions with the surrounding scene.
+To address this limitation, we present an extension of DART, incorporating the volumetric body model VolumetricSMPL.
+We leverage a signed distance field representation of the body model and incorporate it into the given DART framework.
+We show that our extension reduces collisions by more than 50% on average while maintaining adherence to high-level textual goals.
+Ablation studies further analyze the trade-offs introduced by volumetric constraints.
+Our results demonstrate that incorporating volumetric body geometry significantly improves scene-aware motion generation in complex 3D environments.

 ## Installation
 This section describes the setup and installation for the code of the group project.
 See the description of DART ([Getting Started](./DART-README.md#getting-started)) for the complete setup.
 This section is structured into three subsections: Requirements and Environment, Download Project Repository, and Download Data and Model Checkpoints.